reelyactive/chickadee/README.md

 #### Query strings

-The following query string parameter is supported:
+The following query string parameters are supported, in order of precedence:
+- format _to format the returned JSON a specific way_ (see [Format Options](#format-options))
-- include _to include only a specific property in the returned device_
+- include _to include only a specific property in each returned device_

 For example GET /context/device/fee150bada55/2?include=dynamb would return the specified device, and include _only_ its dynamb property, if any.